inspec/inspec/docs/resources.rst

 standalone_comments -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-Use ``standalone_comments`` to test for comments in a configuration file and to ensure they are not integrated into the same lines as code.
-For example:
+Use ``standalone_comments`` to test for comments in a configuration file and to ensure they are not integrated into the same lines as code:

 .. code-block:: ruby